foundry-vtt-community/wiki.js/development/guides/handling-data.md

 if "It's a lot of data" then
 	->[Yes] "JSON/FileUpload"
 else
-  if "Data is asociated with an Entity" then
+  if "Data is asociated with an Document" then
     ->[Yes] "Flag"
   else
     -->[No] "Setting"